Aarong93/Kickstarter-Clone/README.md

 - [ ] create `Restaurant Project` model
 - [ ] seed the database with a small amount of test data
 - [ ] CRUD API for Restaurants
+- [ ] CRUD API for rewards for large contributors
-- [ ] jBuilder views for Restaurants
+- [ ] jBuilder views for Restaurants and rewards
 - [ ] setup Webpack & Flux scaffold
 - [ ] setup `APIUtil` to interact with the API
 - [ ] test out API interaction in the console.